October 8 – 21, 2023

 Day 12: This last day of our amazing tour will include a visit to neighboring Montenegro.
 The drive is almost like a fairy tale as we pass through rugged mountains and medieval villages it seems time has forgotten.
 The focus of our visit will be Kotor, a town along the Adriatic coast.
 This medieval old town boasts several Romanesque churches, featuring Kotor Cathedral.

 Day 13: Today we will end our incredible journey and head home.
-To make our long trip home, about 25 hours in transit, a lot easier, we will fly to London, spend the night in a nearby hotel and take a late morning flight back home.
+To make our long trip home, about 25 hours in transit, a lot easier, we will fly to Munich, spend the night in a nearby hotel and take a late morning flight back home.

 Day 14: Arrive home